conduitio-labs/conduit-connector-dropbox/README.md

 [Conduit](https://conduit.io) connector for <!-- readmegen:name -->Dropbox<!-- /readmegen:name -->.

 <!-- readmegen:description -->
-Source and destination connector for Dropbox.<!-- /readmegen:description -->

 ## Source

-The Dropbox Source Connector reads files from a specified Dropbox path and converts them into `opencdc.Record` that can be processed by Conduit.
+The Dropbox Source Connector reads files from a configured Dropbox path and converts them into `opencdc.Record` that can be processed by Conduit.
 Files larger than `fileChunkSizeBytes` (maximum value 4MB) are split into smaller chunks, and each chunk is emitted as a separate record.

+### Snapshot (Initial Sync)

+When the connector starts without a saved position, it triggers a snapshot listing all files in the configured Dropbox path.
+A cursor and the last processed timestamp are saved at the end of snapshotting.

+### Change Data Capture

+After the snapshot, the connector uses Dropbox's Longpoll API to wait for changes (file creation, modification, deletion).
+Upon detecting changes, it fetches updated entries using the saved cursor.
+If Dropbox reports expired cursor the connector falls back to a fresh scan skipping already-processed files based on the `lastProcessedUnixTime` field.

 Each record have following metadata fields to support downstream file reassembly: